preserve roofing logo

 How to put a tarp on a roof without nails?
 It’s a question that many homeowners, especially when faced with a sudden roof leak or storm damage.

-In fact, recent data from the Florida Politcs shows that FEMA is always successful in preventing further roof damage by using blue tarps in Florida for emergency repairs at some point.
+In fact, recent data from the Florida Politics shows that FEMA is always successful in preventing further roof damage by using blue tarps in Florida for emergency repairs at some point.
 Yet, many of them don’t know how to secure a tarp safely.

 Have you ever tried to put up a tarp during a storm?
 It can feel like wrestling a sail in the wind.
 But don’t worry, experts from Protect Preserve Roofing agree that using the right method is key to avoiding costly repairs later.